 Duration of treatment

 The examination takes 5-60 minutes depending on the indication.

 How many sessions are required?

-Dermoscopy is carried out before a skin procedure and is also used for monitoring of skin lesions.
+Dermoscopy is carried out before a skin procedure and is also used for monitoring skin lesions.

-There is no downtime and patients are able to resume their normal activities immediately afterwards.
+There is no downtime and patients are able to resume their normal activities immediately afterward.